 Franco Berardi suggests to us a new activism – not through revolutionary changes, but through a systematic effort to develop a humane and free society.

-Since Franco Berardi was a part of the anarchist society in Bologna’s Radio Alice in the 1960’s, he has worked tirelessly to understand the relationship between working life, culture and capitalism.
-Especially when it comes to the various expression of the liberal impulses that characterised the cultural revolutions in Italy.
-When the anarchist movement was thrown down with unprecedented power, it only strengthened the impression that the enemy was indeed real, and that the anarchists were part of a battle against a society that was truly oppressive.
+Since Franco Berardi was a part of the anarchist society in Bologna’s Radio Alice in the 1960’s, he has worked tirelessly to understand the relationship between working life, culture and capitalism – searching for new outlets for those liberating impulses that were expressed in the cultural revolutions of Italiy.
+When the anarchist movement was thrown down with brute force, it only reinforced the impression that the enemy was indeed real, and that the anarchists were part of a battle against a society that was truly oppressive.

 A state of powerlessness

-Berardi has followed various activist movements up until recently, and has ended up characterising the current situation as «impotent».
+Berardi has followed various activist movements up until the resigned demise of the Occupy movement, he ends up in a time that he describes as impotent.
 The reference to the male, bodily and sexual is more than a metaphor: At the centre of the frustrated situation of the West, stands the white, male worker – it is exactly this segment of the society that is entrenched into new reactionary movements.
-The root of impotence – or a depressive state of powerlessness – is oppression, not exercised through violence, but rather through the almost invisible forms of fraud, extortion and theft of late capitalists.
+The root of impotence – or a depressive state of powerlessness – is oppression, not exercised through violence, but rather through the almost invisible forms of fraud, extortion and theft of late capitalism.
 The fact that we do not notice how society empowers us is, according to Berardi, both the condition and the effect of the modus operandi of capitalism.
-Precisely because we let ourselves be convinced that there is no alternative to the forms of life we are being offered, thus shrinks the horizons of the individuals’ possibilities.
-Life becomes a train where the railway determines the direction.
+Precisely because we let ourselves be convinced that there is no alternative to the forms of life we are being offered, the individual’s horizon of possibilities narrows until life resembles a train where each necessity is coupled with another necessity and where the rails determine the direction.

 For an Asian employee, working for a technology company for petty wages while living in the factory dormitory, the situation resembles that of slavery.
-The lack of «an exit» is obvious.
-But in terms of unemployed young adults in the West, who through endless hours in front of their laptops, attempt to realise themselves through underpaid, creative professions, the sense of hopelessness is far more diffuse.
-Berardi addresses the ever-growing precariat in his book – those who live from one short-term contract to the other – and what he calls the «cognition» – those who put their intelligence and creative abilities up for sale.
-Just like the classic proletariat, they will too be systematically prevented from changing their living conditions.
+The lack of «an exit» is obvious When it comes to unemployed young adults in the West, who through endless hours in front of their laptops, attempt to realise themselves through underpaid, creative professions, the sense of hopelessness is far more diffuse.
+Berardi addresses the ever-growing precariat in his book – those who live from one short-term contract to the other – and what he calls the «cognitariat» – those who put their intelligence and creative abilities up for sale.
+Just like the classic proletariat, they will too be systematically prevented from substantially changing their living conditions.

 «When other world citizens are considered invasive threats, the final solution becomes an «Auschwitz on the beach». »